Our Services.

 Cupping for children uses soft silicone cups with light suction on the affected area.

-Ear seeds are put on points on the child’s ear that have a small see or ball that puts pressure on the specific point.
+Ear seeds are put on points on the child’s ear that have a small seed or ball that puts pressure on the specific point.

-If needling is involved it is used quickly for only a few points and with the smallest finest needles and generally used on older children.
+If needling is involved, it is used quickly for only a few points and with the smallest, finest needles, and is generally used on older children.

 If you're seeking natural and holistic options for your child's well-being, consider exploring paediatric acupuncture.
 It's a gentle and effective approach.